majkinetor/au-packages/ximple/README.md

 # <img src="https://raw.githubusercontent.com/majkinetor/au-packages/master/ximple/icon.ico" width="48" height="48"/> [![](https://img.shields.io/chocolatey/v/ximple.svg?color=red&label=ximple)](https://chocolatey.org/packages/ximple)

+XiMpLe is an xml and json editor based on a table grid view (the same nodes are arranged in tables).

 ## Features

 - No installation is required - just download one file and run it